Sebastian Wheldon: Karting (2014–2022)

-Lower formulae
+Formula 4 (2023–2025)

 2023

 Wheldon made his car racing debut in 2023, in the Skip Barber Formula Race Series.
 He managed to win the title against some experienced opposition including the likes of Jeshua Alianell, who had competed in the championship for two years previously.
-Wheldon amassed a total of 13 podiums, six wins and 10 fastest laps as he finished on 456 points over the course of 16 races.
+Wheldon amassed a total of thirteen podiums, six wins and ten fastest laps as he finished on 456 points over the course of sixteen races.

 2024

 In early 2024, it was announced that Wheldon joined the YACademy Winter Series with the VRD team, who would also be running his entry into the 2024 USF Juniors season.
 Wheldon impressed in YACademy, winning once and standing on the podium four times in just six races, losing out on the title to sophomore driver Jack Jeffers.
 As he moved on to the main season of USF Juniors, Wheldon had a strong first round, winning two races out of three and finishing second in the other at NOLA Motorsports Park, demonstrating that he would be a title contender as he moved to the top of the championship as a result.

 In December, Wheldon took part in the final round of Formula Trophy UAE.
 He achieved pole position and a victory during race 1 at the Yas Marina Circuit, marking his first motorsport win outside of the Americas.
 The next day, he placed fourth in race two.